Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - Dagger
 - Attunement

-**Nightstalker**: Whenever a creature you've dealt damage to with _Duskblade of Draktharr_ in the past 6 seconds dies, it casts invisibility on you.
-Once this effect has ben used, it cannot be used again until 24 seconds pass
+**Nightstalker**: Whenever a creature you've dealt damage to with _Duskblade of Draktharr_ in the past 6 seconds dies, it casts _greater invisibility_ on you.
+Once this effect has ben used, it cannot be used again until 36 seconds pass

 **Deep Wounds**: Once on a turn when you are hidden, your next attack with _Duskblade of Draktharr_ or another dagger deal 4d6 additional force damage.